seasonal pet safety Finchley

 Frequently asked questions

-Why do seasonal changes affect some pets so much?
+Why do seasonal changes affect pets so much?

-Because changes in temperature, noise, daylight and routine can all affect stress levels, rest, appetite and behaviour
+Because changes in temperature, light, noise, visitors, routine and outdoor activity can all affect behaviour, rest and stress levels.

-Is hot weather more dangerous than cold weather for dogs?
+Is summer more dangerous than winter for dogs?

 It can be, especially if walks are not adjusted.
-But both summer and winter need sensible changes in routine.
+But both seasons bring risks and need sensible changes.

 Do cats get stressed by seasonal changes too?